On January 9, 2007, Apple CEO Steve Jobs finally revealed the first iPhone following months of speculations and conjecture.

 At Apple’s Worldwide Developers Conference in June.
 9 2008, Steve Jobs, again in his black turtleneck, introduced the new iPhone 3G.

-This time Apple came with the tagline of “Twice as Fast at Half the Price.”
-They keep the price bar low and accelerate the internet speed with 3G.
-The phone had built-in GPS for expanded location-based mobile services, and it also had iPhone 2.0 iOS software, which adds support for Microsoft Exchange ActiveSync.
+This time indeed Apple came with the tagline of “Twice as Fast at Half the Price.”
+They keep the price bar low but also accelerate the internet speed with 3G.
+Moreover, the phone had built-in GPS for expanded location-based mobile services, and it also had iPhone 2.0 iOS software, which in turn adds support for Microsoft Exchange ActiveSync.
 The iPhone 3G came up with a chipset SFL8900 and a TFT display of 320 x 480 pixels.

 iPhone 3GS (2009)

-Apple introduced the iPhone 3GS, which was two times faster than the iPhone 3G, after the iPhone 3G.
+Apple introduced the iPhone 3GS, significantly which was two times faster than the iPhone 3G, right after the iPhone 3G.

 Again, at the Worldwide Developers Conference on June 8, 2009, Apple announced the third iPhone model.